ndaneil/interactive-3d-screen/README.md

         return (np.rint(box)).astype(int), (np.rint(landms)).astype(int)
 ```

 After selecting the predictions belonging to the highest score (`loc = loc.squeeze(0)[max_ind, :]`, `landms = landms.squeeze(0)[max_ind, :]`) the bounding box and landmark outputs are converted back to the original webcam image's coordinates.
-Then the coordinates are rounded are returned.
+Then the coordinates are rounded and returned.

 ## Eye position to relative coordinates

-Converting 2D pixel coordinates to 3D real-world coordinates is hard and complicated sine we need to make at least one assumption due to the lack of depth information.
+Converting 2D pixel coordinates to 3D real-world coordinates is hard and complicated since we need to make at least one assumption due to the lack of depth information.
 Additionally, the camera captures a distorted image, so we have to take that into account.
 If you are interested in the math, I recommend OpenCV's article on [Camera calibration and 3D Reconstruction](https://docs.opencv.org/2.4/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.html).
 Essentially, we need to determine the principal point (`cx`, `cy`) and focal lengths (`fx`, `fy`) of the camera.
-For the Logitech C920 I use, I have found these values in an open source project's, [3dmcap's github repo](https://github.com/thsant/3dmcap/blob/master/resources/Logitech-C920.yaml).
+For the Logitech C920 webcam I used, I have found these values in an open source project's, [3dmcap's github repo](https://github.com/thsant/3dmcap/blob/master/resources/Logitech-C920.yaml).
 For the estimation to be accurate, the depth estimation is also needed.
 For that, I have recorded the pixel distance of my two eyes at different distances from the camera.
 I could fit a hyperbola to the recorded data points (eye-to-screen distance (cm) as the function of eye-to-eye pixel distance):

 <p align="center"><img src="./images/pixels-to-distance.png" width="80%"></p>